"If I can get to the heart of Dublin, I can get to the heart of all the cities of the world." - James Joyce

 Check out the video below for a tour of a room at Trinity.

 Housing was better than my NYU living arrangements...
 The dorm rooms are huge and there is weekly maid service.
 We got a full kitchen and dining room, and we lived right in the center of Dublin.

-A diverse array of cultural activities forms an integral part of the program.
-In addition to experiencing Dublin, students travel together to various parts of Ireland, north and south.
-Destinations vary from year to year but all excursions are designed to enhance and deepen the understanding of Irish culture that students receive in the classroom.
-Planned destinations for summer 2018 include:
+In addition to living and learning in Dublin, students travel together to various parts of Ireland, north and south.
+Destinations may change slightly from year to year, but all excursions and co-curricular programming are designed to enhance and deepen the understanding of Irish culture that students receive in the classroom.

 Conor Creaney (Program Director)

 Conor Creaney, a native Dubliner and a full-time member of NYU's Expository Writing faculty, has been working for the NYU in Dublin Program since 2004.
 He received his B.A. and M.A. (in Anglo-Irish literature) from University College Dublin, and completed his Ph.D (English) at NYU.
 Please feel free to contact him with any questions you might have about the program: firstname.lastname@example.org.